top of page

 4. Difference between visa and settlement permit

-5. Difference between visa and toleration
+5. Difference between visa and tolerated status

 6. Difference between visa and residence permit